All Articles

 Examples include achieving sales targets, meeting project deadlines, customer satisfaction scores, and individual key performance indicators (KPIs).
 Establish a fair and consistent process for evaluating performance against these standards.

-6. Formulate a merit pay policy
+6. Formulate a merit pay policy and process

 Develop a formal policy outlining the merit pay system.
 This should include details on calculation methods, eligibility criteria, and the timing of pay adjustments.